MVX-star/GeoFS-After-Dark/README.md

 UTC+12
 UTC+13

- Note: Some timezones use decimals (e.g., UTC+5.5) because real-world regions use half-hour or quarter-hour offsets.
+ Note: Some time zones use decimals (e.g., UTC+5.5) because real-world regions use half-hour or quarter-hour offsets.

 Tip